1andrevich/outline-bgp-install-wrt/README.md

 You'll be asked for:

- - your Outline Server IP
  - Outline (Shadowsocks) config in "ss://base64coded@HOST:PORT" format
- - If you want to use Outline (shadowsocks) as your default gateway (y/n)

 **If you don't have enough free space** on / , you can install executable to RAM (You'll need **up to** **35 MiB** of RAM):